Skip to main content

 How docs101 Uses VIES

-docs101 integrates VIES validation directly into your invoicing workflow:
+docs101 integrates VIES validation directly into your workflow with fully automatic checks:

-3. Compliance documentation: Validation results and timestamps are stored with your customer records
+5. Compliance documentation: Validation results and timestamps are stored with your customer records for audit purposes.

 Practical Example